milladgit/phoenix/README.md

-By processing this file and integrating power over time, we can extract the consumed energy.
+**Hint:** By processing this file and integrating power over time, we can extract the consumed energy.
 By dividing the consumed energy to total execution time, average power consumption is computed.